eestifan/INST326-Final-Project-7/README.md

 ♦ Devante: Worked on the `check_bust.py` file and completed the README/documentation.

-♦ Efieson: Worked on the `reset_deck()` function for reshuffling and resetting the deck.
+♦ Efieson: Worked on the `reset_deck()` function for reshuffling and resetting the deck between rounds.

 ## Annotated Bibliography